Understanding seasonal fall weight gain

 - If you are under stress or feel angry, depressed or overwhelmed.
 The winter holiday season can be a particularly hard time of year due to emotional and financial pressure.

 - If you get less sleep or are premenstrual.

-- By an addiction to pleasure much like the high experienced after intense exercise.
+- By seeking pleasure much like the high experienced after intense exercise.
 A calming response is immediately produced by foods such as sweets that release quick acting chemicals in your brain called endorphins.

 - Because of childhood food associations, memories, cultural beliefs and holiday traditions.
-You may notice that you crave certain foods such as shortbread over the holidays.
-I crave macaroni and cheese in times of stress since it reminds me of being cared for by my mom when I was a kid.
+You may notice that you crave certain foods such as shortbread over the holidays or macaroni and cheese in times of stress since it reminds you of being cared for by your mom when you were a kid.

 Many people crave carbohydrates (breads, chocolate, sweets, potato chips etc.) in the winter especially when sunlight and serotonin levels are lower.
 A carbohydrate-rich meal/snack stimulates the release of the hormone insulin which lowers blood levels of all amino acids except tryptophan.
 Tryptophan levels in the brain rise and are converted to serotonin.
 Serotonin is a neurotransmitter that regulates sleep, reduces pain and appetite, and generally calms you down and improves your mood.

 3 steps to preventing fall and winter weight gain

 Here are some key ways to manage winter food cravings:

 Nibble: The most important way to manage food cravings is to nibble instead of gorge.
 To maintain good energy and blood sugar control eat small meals/snacks every 3-5 hours.